Service catalog

 -

-Make sure you have already created any custom fields and custom forms the new SCI will use.
+Make sure you have already created any custom fields and custom forms that the new service catalog item will use.
 Custom fields include user roles specific to your organization.

 -